-6.4.
-AGRICULTURE
+6.4 AGRICULTURE

 Agriculture accounts for about 48% of the national income.
-About 57% of labor force depends upon agriculture.
+About 57% of labour force depends upon agriculture.
 It contributes to 18% of India's exports and provides raw material for many premier industries such as textile, jute, and sugar.
 Food crops take up about 75% of the total cropped area.
 Per capita net availability of food grains went up to a level.
-Four hundred and sixty-seven grams per day in 1999-2000 as compared to that of 395 grams in the early fifties.
+It reached four hundred and sixty-seven grams per day in 1999-2000 as compared to that of 395 grams in the early fifties.

-6.4.1.
 Crops and Seasons